-S. No. Course Outcomes To reason about ways to parallelize a problem and be able to evaluate a CO-1 parallel platform for a given problem.
+S. No. Course Outcomes Level of Attainment To reason about ways to parallelize a problem and be able to evaluate a CO-1 parallel platform for a given problem.
 Familiarity To understand and explore the concepts with programming with MPI and CO-2 MapReduce/Hadoop.
 Assessment To demonstrate the general concepts on Cloud computing, grid computing, CO-3 and peer-to-peer systems.
 Usage To become familiar with evaluation of online social networks and their CO-4 potential.
 Usage

 S. No. Description Lab Hours 1 Design, develop a program to implement task parallelism with Java multithreading.
 4 2 Design, develop a program to implement Fork-join parallelism and Analyse fork and join parallelism, parallel prefix, parallel pack.
-3 Design, develop a program for PRAM algorithms.
-4 4 4 5 Design, develop a program to implement Brent's Theorem.
+4 3 Design, develop a program for PRAM algorithms.
+4 4 Design, develop a program to implement Parallel Programming Models, PVM, MPI Paradigms.
+4 5 Design, develop a program to implement Brent's Theorem.
 4 6 Design, develop a program to solve base on MapReduce.
-8 Total Lab) Hours 28
+8 Total La ıb Hours 28